Beauty SEO Tips

 Step 4: On-page Optimisation

-Make sure you optimise the site page with the right keywords.
-If you are a new brand, produce content to target long-tail keywords before moving on to broad and highly competitive search terms.
+Make sure you optimise each site page with the right keywords.
+If you’re a new brand, start by targeting long-tail keywords before progressing to broader, more competitive terms.

-1. Optimised page titles, headings, meta descriptions, body text and URLs using your target terms.
+2. Optimised page titles, headings, meta descriptions, body text, and URLs using relevant target terms.

-Check out my On-Page SEO checklist to know other important on-page elements to consider optimising to improve visibility.
+Check out my On-Page SEO checklist to explore other important on-page elements to help boost your site’s visibility.

 Step 5: Off-page Optimisation

-Backlinks are one of the most critical Google ranking factors besides tech and on-page SEO.
-There is a correlation between higher rankings on pages with high-quality backlinks.
-Develop a long-term white-hat link-building strategy to obtain high-quality backlinks from local and relevant websites that not only counts as a vote but also drive relevant referral traffic.
+Backlinks remain one of the most critical Google ranking factors, alongside technical and on-page SEO.
+There’s a strong correlation between high rankings and pages with authoritative, high-quality backlinks.
+Develop a long-term, white-hat link-building strategy focused on earning backlinks from relevant, local, and niche-specific websites.
+These links not only act as ranking signals but can also drive targeted referral traffic.

-2. Competitor backlink research: Use tools like Ahrefs, Majestic, SEMRush, Open site explorer or Backlinko to spy on competitor backlinks.
+2. Competitor backlink research: Use tools like Ahrefs, Majestic, SEMrush, and Moz’s Link Explorer to reverse-engineer competitor backlink strategies.

 Step 6: Local SEO